raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-15-how-to-be-a-good-manager.md

             -   understand that **we are not separate people** at work and at home
         -   it must **be unconditional because it's about the person as a whole** rather than what she does for u

+    -   Apprentice

         -   Invest time to help your report

             -   **focus on your report** and **what would help him be more successful**, not on you and what you need
                 -   what motivates him, what his long-term career aspirations are, how he's generally feeling about his work
             -   your job is to **be a multiplier for your people**
                 -   if you can **remove a barrier**, provide a valuable **new perspective**, or **increase their confidence**,then you're enabling them to be more successful

         -   your job as a manager to **empower your report to find the answer herself**

             -   **She has more context** than you on the problems she's dealing with; Let her lead the 1:1 while you **listen and probe**
             -   **Identify** - **focus on what really matters** for your report and **what topics**
                 -   what's top of mind for you right now?
                 -   **what priorities** are U thinking about this week?
                 -   what's the best use of our time today?
             -   **Understand** - get at **the root of the problem** and what can be done about it
                 -   what does your ideal outcome look like?
                 -   what's hard for U in getting to that outcome?
                 -   what do U really care about?
                 -   what's the worst-case scenario you're worried about?
             -   support -
                 -   how can I help U?
                 -   what was the most useful part of our conversation today?

         -   **Help people play to their strengths**

             -   **Don't let the worst performers dominate your time**

         -   shouldn't tolerate on your team
             -   regularly **put others down**
                 -   make other people feel worse about themselves or who specifically targets people less powerful than him or her
             -   find someone who are just as **talented and humble and kind**

+    -   The new boss

+        -   You're coming in fresh, and you **have a chance to form new ties** and **reset your identity**

+            -   **understand what your reports "dream manager" looks like**
+                -   "what are the ways **in which you'd like to be supported**?"
+                -   "**which kind of feedback** is most useful for you?"
+                -   "What did you and your past discuss that **was most helpful to you**?"
+                -   "**what would that look like** if you and I had an amazing relationship?"
+            -   **calibrate your expectations around 'what's normal'**

+                -   listen, ask questions, and learn based on **specific scenarios**
+                -   "how do U **determine which things to prioritize**?"
+                -   "What does it mean to **do a great job versus an average or poor job**? can U give me some examples?"
+                -   "I noticed that Z happened the other day ... **Is that normal or should I be concerned**?"

+            -   **build trust** - **address the elephant in the room**

+                -   "Since **I'm new**, **you might not feel comfortable sharing everything with me right away**.
+                    **I hope to earn your trust over time**. **I'll start by sharing more about myself, including my biggest failure ever** ..."

+            -   **understand your own manager expectations**
+                -   be honest with your own manager about what's working for U and what isn't

 -   ch4 - the art of feedback